 Do I need to wrap my baked potato in foil?

 If you want a softer skin on your baked potato, wrap them in foil and skip the potato nail.
-You won’t get a crispy skin because the skin steams instead of crisps.
+You won’t get a crispy skin because the skin steams instead of crisps regardless of whether you’ve rolled it in salt or not.

 There are several variables about how long it takes to bake a potato.
-First is size, second is type of potato and third is the temperature of the oven.
+First is the size of the potatoes, second is type of potato and third is the oven temperature.
+While I am giving you instructions, this recipe is super forgiving and the temp can be adjusted based on other items you might be cooking.

-On average, a medium size Russet potato will take 45-60 minutes in the oven at 400 degrees.
+On average, a medium size Russet potato will take 45-60 minutes in the oven at 400°F. Small potatoes will take about 30 minutes while larger potatoes can take upwards of 90 minutes for cooking time.

-The great thing about baked potatoes is they can be baked at any temperature and don’t need a dish, so they are easy to make alongside other dishes cooking in the oven too.
+The great thing about baked potatoes is they can be baked at any temperature and can be placed right on the oven rack (although putting them on a baking sheet can make getting them in and out a little easier), so they are easy to make alongside other dishes cooking in the oven too.

 - 350°F 60 to 75 minutes